tc39/notes/es7/2016-01/jan-26.md

 JFB: C++ has spent many hours discussion this, it is quite complex.

-LH: slide (Agent Mapping)
+LHN: slide (Agent Mapping)

-LH: to wrap this up, how you create agents, what they are and how you share them is all mapping specific.
+LHN: to wrap this up, how you create agents, what they are and how you share them is all mapping specific.
 Browser vs node would be totally different.

-LH: in a browser it would be a worker, WW semantics need much work.
+LHN: in a browser it would be a worker, WW semantics need much work.

-LH: again, no futuxWait on the main thread.
+LHN: again, no futuxWait on the main thread.

 MM: you are assuming agents are only coupled via shared array buffer or asynchronously

-LH: Slide (Memory model)
+LHN: Slide (Memory model)

 Totally ordered relative to a thread?

-LH: totally ordered base don the atomics
+LHN: totally ordered base don the atomics

 Physics doesn't let you have that, so..

 WH: no you can

-LH: atomic operations from JS on all shared array buffers in your browser are totally ordered
+LHN: atomic operations from JS on all shared array buffers in your browser are totally ordered

 JFB: the non atomic operations are all unordered, if you don't have atomics between them, everything can be re-ordered.
 The atomics provide ordering through happens-before with the non-atomic operations.
 The atomics provide inter-threads-happens-before between each other.